Top-rated local movers that handle Aurora to Pittsburgh moves

 - Pittsburgh is considered to be safer than Aurora with a safety index of 62.26 vs Aurora’s 40.95.

-- Air quality in Pittsburgh is good, and in Aurora it's moderate.
+- Air quality in Pittsburgh is Good, and in Aurora it’s Moderate.

-- Elevator reservation: Make sure to arrange elevator access in advance if your building requires reservations for moving.
+- Elevator reservation: Reserve elevator access early if your building requires it, to avoid delays on moving day.

 - State licensing: For decades movers In Pennsylvania were regulated by the Public Utility Commission (PUC).
 Each company was issued a PUC Number and was required to abide by a universal publicly published tariff that established the rates movers could charge for various services.
 Now, some sources claim that the PUC no longer regulates in-state movers, and it appears as though the PUC’s website is no longer functioning.
 So if you’re moving within Pennsylvania, you’ll want to address these issues with your moving company representative and if possible, contact the state directly.
-Ensure the company you choose is licensed to handle your move.
+Double-check that the moving company is properly licensed before you hire them.

 - State regulator: You can verify a Pennsylvania moving company’s license by visiting the state’s public utilities commission.

-- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
+- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
 In Pennsylvania, movers typically offer Released Value Protection at no extra cost, covering items at 60 cents per pound.
 For more comprehensive coverage, inquire about Full Value Protection with the moving company, or explore third-party insurance options for tailored plans.
 Consider coverage limits, additional costs, and reviews before making a decision.

 Where to live in Pittsburgh